Battle of Kili: Zafar Khan's death

-The Mongol retreat
+Mongol retreat

 Zafar Khan's son Diler Khan also led a charge against the Mongols, forcing Tamar Bugha to fall back.
 He pursued the retreating Mongol army, whose soldiers showered arrows as they retreated.
 The Mongols also launched an attack at the centre of the Delhi army, which was repulsed by Alauddin's division, leading to the death of a large number of Mongol soldiers.

-Zafar Khan's death had also caused despair among the Delhi officers.
+Zafar Khan's death had caused despair among the Delhi officers.
 The next morning, Alauddin's officers advised him to retreat to Delhi, and fight from the security of the fort.
-Alauddin rejected the advice, arguing that Zafar Khan's unit had suffered because of their disobedience.
+Alauddin rejected the advice, arguing that Zafar Khan's troops had suffered because of their disobedience.
 He declared that if he had to move, he would only move forward.
 Meanwhile, Qutlugh Khwaja remained reluctant to initiate an attack, and the second day ended without any military action.

 The third day also ended without any warfare, and at night, the Mongols retreated towards their homeland.
 Alauddin allowed them to retreat safely, and then returned to Delhi.

 According to Barani, Zafar Khan's attack had caused terror among the Mongols, which was the reason for their retreat.
 However, modern historian Peter Jackson surmises that Mongols retreated because Qutlugh Khwaja was gravely injured; he died during the return journey.